-Red tape reduction taskforce
+Local Government red tape reduction taskforce

 In January 2025, the Queensland Government established the Local Government Red Tape Reduction Taskforce to provide advice to government about reducing red tape for Queensland councils.

-It will identify opportunities to streamline approvals and remove barriers for local government projects that:
+The main objectives of the Taskforce were to identify opportunities to streamline approvals and remove barriers for local government projects that:

 - reduce costs for council, ratepayers and other stakeholders